-Estefania Santacreu-Vasut, Prof. of Economics at ESSEC Business School and THEMA, uses her research to shed light on claims that microfinancing over-emphasises support to women.
+Estefania Santacreu-Vasut, ESSEC Business School, uses her research to shed light on claims that microfinancing over-emphasises support to women.

 Micro-finance institutions have recently been blamed for “over-emphasizing” women as their main clients, disregarding other disadvantaged populations.
 Is this so?

 To answer this question, we first need to define what over-emphasis means in this context.
 Does it mean providing loans to women who are relatively better off than other segments of the population but who nonetheless receive loans because they are women?
 Does it mean disregarding the local culture and adopting a universal approach that seeks to increase women’s financial inclusion regardless of initial conditions?
 Or then again, does it mean serving women in cultures where they are culturally well integrated and avoiding challenging local gender norms in cultures where they are traditionally excluded?